 – Submitted by Katie, Alex’s mom

 Looking to honor a ChildServe nurse in your life?
-Nominate them for the 2019 DAISY Award.
+Nominate them for a DAISY Award.

 Other News Articles

 Meet the amazing ChildServe nurses who earned the prestigious DAISY award for going above and beyond in the care they provide.

 The Snack Shack at ChildServe is an opportunity for teens and young adults to build important job readiness skills and increase independence!

 ChildServe is pleased to announce that we have once again been recognized as a Top Workplace for 2023.
 ChildServe earned the top spot for the “Meaningfulness” award across all participating organizations in the Des Moines Register’s 2023 Iowa Top Workplaces survey.